allthingsclowd/Googlesheets_Asana_Function/README.md

 The function then reads the latest progress update for the given project id from Asana and drops it inplace of the function.

-## 2. Asana UI script to retrieve all the updates from a portfolio of projects
+## 2. Google Sheets UI script to retrieve all the updates from a portfolio of projects in Asana
+file - `Retrieve_Latest_Update_From_Protfolio.gs`

+## 3. Google Sheets UI script to retrieve custom fields of interest from a portfolio of projects in Asana
+file - `retrieve_custom_fields_from_projects.gs`